danielSanchezQ/rusty_results/README.md

                 print(e)
 ```

-You can find more exmaples in the `/examples` folder.
+You can find more examples in the `/examples` folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.